ThomasHeb/4AxisFoamCutter/README.md

 - Idle stepper
 - Homing
   - homing including pull-off
-  - set current position as new pull off position: this function is used to travel from limit switches to machine zero position. adjust the position with the position menu
+  - set current position as new pull off position: This function is used to travel from limit switches to machine zero position.
+Adjust the position with the position menu
 - Position
   - adjust each axis independent
   - set or travel to a temporary home position